For The Love of Pete

 “Number 20,” Brooke said, a small pout of her bright pink inflated lips.
 “Nearly the middle of the group.”
 Followed by a practiced dramatic sigh.
 “I doubt I’ll get anything good this year.
 Or if I do, someone will take it away.”

-Yes, because the trip to Paris she picked up at last year’s party, and the personal limo service for a whole month the year before, were partner gifts she always seemed to steal away from someone else.
+Yes, because the trip to Paris she picked up at last year’s party, and the personal limo service for a whole month the year before, were gifts she always managed to steal away from someone else.

 I forced a smile.
 “I’m sure you’ll do fine.”

 “I usually do, don’t I?”
 Her eyes narrowed as she took a step closer to me.
-“Then again, so you do.”
+“Then again, so do you.”

 Okay, where was she going with this?
 With Brooke it could be anywhere.

-Yes, it also proved what working for the last month on three hours of sleep a night and downing more pots of tea than what had been tossed in the bloody harbor (an event they are so proud of around here!) could do.
+It also proved what working for the last month on four hours of sleep and downing more pots of tea than been tossed in the bloody harbor (an event they are so proud of around here!) could do.

-The Extreme Sports account was the only major one I’d scored for the firm over the last year, never mind how hard I worked to keeping my other clients—long-term, and money-full clients—fat and happy.
+As it was, Extreme Sports was the only major account I’d scored over the last year, never mind how hard I worked to keeping my other clients—long-term, and money-full clients—fat and happy.

-The plan had been to match Brooke client for client, but she’d managed to score three times the same number of new clients over the same time frame.
+The plan had been to match Brooke client for client, but she’d managed to score three times the number over the same time frame.

 A fact that made me boiling mad and scared me silly.

-Especially as Brooke had all but boasted at the firm’s annual meeting back in July, she was packed and ready to move into the sought-after corner office, with a breathtaking view of the Boston skyline, that went along with the newly created Vice President position announced at the same time.
+Especially as Brooke had all but boasted at the firm’s annual meeting back in July, she was packed and ready to move into the sought-after corner office.
+The one with a breathtaking view of the Boston skyline, that went along with the newly created Vice President position announced at the same time.

 Just a coincidence she claimed.
 How she’d known about that job before everyone else I could only guess.